markjacksonfishing/katacoda/sysdig-container-visibility/step1.md

 In this scenario, you will take on the role of a DevOps team member who is responsible of identifying how a Wordpress service performs running in two Docker containers with a MySQL database also in a container.
-An HAproxy will sit in front of the Wordpress containers balancing the requests between both.
+An HAproxy will sit in front of the Wordpress containers balancing the requests between them.

 ## Task